 I am interested in using observations and reanalysis datasets to investigate the impacts, characteristics and climatology of extreme weather events.
 I use process-based studies to evaluate models and employ simple perturbation experiments to develop a mechanistic understanding of weather extremes and their response to climate change.

 I will be starting as a TT Assistant Professor at the University of Michigan in the fall.
-An updated webiste will be coming soon!
+An updated website will be coming soon!